denysdovhan/oceanic-next-gnome-terminal/README.md

 ```
 wget https://raw.githubusercontent.com/denysdovhan/oceanic-next-gnome-terminal/master/oceanic-next.bash && . oceanic-next.bash
 ```
-### Common Errors

 If your terminal profile is not updated after executing the script you might be missing `dconf-tools`.
-On **Ubuntu** you can install them by executing
+On **Ubuntu** you can install them by executing:

 ```
 sudo apt-get install dconf-tools
 ```

 Executing the script again should now edit the profile correctly.

 ## Colors